Rayc940/ece5160-fast-robot/lab10/lab.md

 #### sensor_model()

-This function computes the probability of a sensor observation for one grid cell.
-Here, obs is the expected set of 18 measurements for a given grid cell, and loc.obs_range_data.flatten() is the actual measured sensor data from the robot.
+This function calculates the probability of a sensor observation for one grid cell. obs is the expected set of measurements for a grid cell, and loc.obs_range_data.flatten() is the actual measured sensor data.
 The Gaussian gives the likelihood for each individual measurement.
 The result is an array of 18 probabilities.

 ```cpp
 def sensor_model(obs):